Table of Contents

 Applying for Your Loan

 Once you’ve decided on the type of loan you want and how much you need, the final step is applying for the loan.
 Depending on the lender, you may be able to finish the application and upload your supporting documents online in just a few minutes.
 In some cases, it may be a more extensive and time-consuming process.
-Also depending on the lender, It might take as little as a few hours or as long as a few months to get a decision.
+Also, depending on the lender, it might take as little as a few hours or as long as a few months to get a decision.

-Once you’re approved, make sure to review the loan agreement carefully to know exactly the terms you’re signing up for.
+If you’re approved, make sure to review the loan agreement carefully to know exactly the terms you’re signing up for.
 Look closely at the APR.
 A loan’s APR is the real cost per year of borrowing money because it includes not only interest but also added fees.
 APR is also the best metric to use as a comparison if you’re evaluating multiple loan offers.

 The Takeaway

-Whether you’re looking to revamp your website, hire more staff, create a mobile commerce app, or expand your warehouse space, there are loans, advances, and lines of credit available to help your e-commerce business get capital it needs to grow and succeed.
+Whether you’re looking to revamp your website, hire more staff, create a mobile app, or expand your warehouse space, there are loans, advances, and lines of credit available to help your e-commerce business get the capital it needs to grow and succeed.

 To find the best funding solution for your business, it can definitely pay to shop around and compare various small business loan offers.